-- Education Psychology Service - Social Services (the Family Liaison Officer will also liaise) - Speech and Language Service (class teacher and Learning Support Assistants also liaise) - Specialist Outreach Services
+- education psychologist commissioned by the school - Social Services (the Family Liaison Officer will also liaise) - Speech and Language Service (class teacher and Learning Support Assistants also liaise) - Specialist Outreach Services

 In cases where a child is under observation or a cause for concern, focused meetings will be arranged with the appropriate agency.
 Please also refer to the school's Safeguarding Policy.